Ghooosstt/docker-IdentityIQ/README.md

 Place the backup tarballs in the root of this directory, and use the `volumes_restore.bat` script for Windows or `volumes_backup.sh` script for Linux.

-**The iiq-tomcat container must be in the same version than the MySQL backup.**
+**The iiq-tomcat container must be in the same version as the MySQL backup.**

 **Your containers must exist and must be stopped.**